 Using the SBA 7(a) for an Office Building

 Whether you’re building a new office building or buying an existing one, a business mortgage is an expensive ordeal.
-New office building construction can be more than $150 per square foot, depending on where you’re located.
+SBA 7(a) financing can help.

 Steps to Getting an SBA 7(a) Loan to Open a Retail Store